 Q: Can I use multiple zPDT tokens to obtain more CPs?
 A: Yes, up to a maximum of 8 CPs in a zPDT instance.
+In this context zIIPs and IFLs count toward the limit of 8.

 Q: Can zPDT support older CKD drives, such as 3350s?
+A: No.

-Q: Can I use MVS 3.8?

-A: No. The zPDT system does not support architectures prior to XA and 3380/3390s.
+Q: Can I use MVS 3.8?A: No. The zPDT system does not support architectures prior to XA and 3380/3390s.

 Q: Can I configure zPDT to act as, for example, a z800 system?

-A: No. Each zPDT release matches a particular z System architeture. zPDT GA8 matches z14 systems, for example.
+A: No. Each zPDT release matches a particular z System architecture. zPDT GA8 matches z14 systems, for example.
 There is no zPDT facility to alter the architecture level.

 Q: Is Flashcube supported for emulated disks?
+A: No.

 Q: Can emulated printer output be directed to /dev/1p0 or something similar?
 A: We do not know; this was not tested.